ManuelVU/categorization-with-chmm/src/README.md

   and j for a given decay_rate and decay_function which represent the speed at which similarity decays with distance and the function of that decay.
-Function takes 3 arguments, a decay_rate, a decay_function value and a distance matrix. currently can only take a symmetric matrix based on Lee and Navarro's fetural distance measure.
+Function takes 3 arguments, a decay_rate, a decay_function value and a distance matrix. currently can only take a symmetric matrix based on Lee and Navarro's featural distance measure.

 ----